jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 [21] Ops.unit*
 [/code]

 What's missing from this list, in order for us to be able to just use "string" + "string" is a character method.
+What's perhaps even more surprising is that there <i>is</i> a [code]roman[/code] method!
+Whaa